LongBu/AWS-MLS-C01-Study-Guide/README.md

   * ﻿﻿Train channel contains your data
   * ﻿﻿Test channel emits accuracy or MSE
   * ﻿﻿recordIO-protobuf or CSV training
-    * ﻿﻿First column is label
+    * ﻿﻿First column is the label
   * ﻿﻿File or pipe mode on either

 How to use: